Kostecki/MEGAPi/README.md

 `vnStat` stores database-files for each network interface in `/var/lib/vnstat` which isn't going to work with the read-only Pi as it won't be able to write to these files.
 We need to move them to `/tmp` and symlink back to `/var/lib/vnstat`.

-Creat the database-files using `vnStat`
+Create the database-files using `vnStat`
 ```
 vnstat -i ppp0 -u
 vnstat -i wlan0 -u